The New King of Comedy

-The New King of Comedy (新喜剧之王) is a 2019 Chinese comedy-drama film directed, written, and produced by Stephen Chow.
-It is a remake of Chow's own 1999 film King of Comedy, this time set in Mainland China with different characters.
+The New King of Comedy (新喜剧之王) is a 2019 comedy-drama film directed, written, and produced by Stephen Chow.
+A Chinese-Hong Kong co-production, it is a spiritual sequel to Chow's 1999 film King of Comedy, featuring a new setting in China with different characters.

 The film tells the story of a young woman who is dreaming and striving to pursue the actors' dream despite being an extra and stand-in.
 It was released in China on 5 February 2019 during the Lunar New Year 2019.
-With a budget of $8 million (US) along with few months of filming and post-production, it is believed to be the smallest project of Chow's career as a filmmaker.
+With a budget of US$8 million along with few months of filming and post-production, it is believed to be the smallest project of Chow's career as a filmmaker.